innereq/derpedit/DESIGN.md

 ## Commiting
 When started correctly, the program starts a web server.
 Users see listing of `--content-directory`: a simple list of files they can click on; “Add” button to create a new article directory with `index.md` in it; “Upload” button to upload attached media to an article when browsing the article directory.
 Clicking on `index.md` shows editor, so users can see source of the file and edit it if they want to do so; if Git provider URL is specified, there is “History” button behind the text field which directs to e.g. GitHub file commits history.

+Hidden behind login page, administrators should see “Delete” button behind files and directories.

 # Misc
 ## References
 - https://github.com/TrueBrain/TrueWiki